money-on-chain/OMoC-Decentralized-Oracle/contracts/README.md

 - validPricePeriodInBlocks: "180:180"
   The valid price period blocks (1 hour).

-- triggerValidPublicationBlocks: "30:30"
-  The period it takes for oracles publish before price expiration (10 minutes).

 The following are configurations parameters for the OracleManager smart contract.

 - minOracleOwnerStake: "10000000000"